 While getting access to international markets is extremely attractive and will multiply the value of any software company that succeeds, this is probably also the most difficult step you can take.
 As difficult as getting the business started in the first place.
 Especially if you are on a tight budget.

-In this book, I will share my experience and what I believe are fundamental principles that can be used by any small software company that has a great product, but only limited funds.
+In this book, I share my experience and what I believe are fundamental principles that can be used by any small software company that has a great product, but only limited funds.
 My ambition has been to make this the handbook for how to enter foreign markets without betting the farm and failing fatally on the first attempt.

 Calling it a handbook doesn’t imply that there is a single and linear approach that will lead to success for anyone anywhere.
 Such an approach doesn’t exist.
 Instead, it implies that you will find practical examples and down to earth discussions relevant to the subject.
 You can take away and try out those ideas that you find applicable to your business case.